JackGruber/joplin-plugin-tagging/README.md

 ## Updating the plugin framework

-To update the plugin framework, run `yo joplin --update`
+To update the plugin framework, run `npm run update`

-Keep in mind that doing so will overwrite all the framework-related files **outside of the "src/" directory** (your source code will not be touched).

 ## Changelog